js-girls/workshop/README.md

 # Awesome Tasks

-A simple JavaScript app that will help you getting things done.
+**A simple JavaScript app that will help you getting things done.**

+This walk-through will guide you through the development of the app.

+We will be introducing new concepts on each step so make sure you understand what's going on before going further!
+If you have any doubts, please ask your coach for help.

 ## Key concepts